VIEW MAPS & PROVIDE FEEDBACK

 Boulder County is supporting this initiative because accurate floodplain maps provide detailed information for property owners on their own flood risks and enable proactive measures to protect people and property before the next significant flood event.

-Work on the new floodplain maps has begun.
-Draft maps for the St. Vrain watershed and Phase 1 of the CHAMP study were submitted to the county in the fall of 2016.
-Waterways in this watersheds include:
+Updated maps for the St. Vrain watershed and Phase I of the CHAMP study were submitted to the county in the fall of 2016 and adopted in May 2017.
+Floodplain maps are under revision for the following waterways (or reaches therein):

 - Cabin Creek